jet-w/unisa-uniadelaide-payslip-extractor/README.md

 # Payslip Payment Details Extractor

-A Python tool to automatically extract payment details and summary information from PDF payslips.
+A Python tool to automatically extract payment details and summary information from PDF payslips of UniSA and Adelaide University.

 ## Features